 Note that some of the ABET student outcomes will be assessed directly.
-ABET outcomes are indicated by lower case letters.
+ABET outcomes are indicated by numbers.
 Other course goals will be assessed directly and indirectly.

-Course materials (e.g., homework assignments and solutions, lab handouts, and learning objectives for exams) will be posted on the course website landing page, and the course schedule page.
+Course materials (such as homework assignments and solutions, lab handouts, and learning objectives for exams) will be posted on the course website landing page, and the course schedule page.

-Consider the classroom a professional environmental and behave accordingly.
+Consider the classroom a professional environmental and behave as if you were at work.
 Attendance in lectures is not required, but is highly recommended.
 Lecture attendance will contribute to the Participation and Professionalism part of your grade.
 You are expected to arrive on time and prepared for class, including completing reading assignments.
-In addition, I ask that you don't leave the classroom during the lecture period unless you need to.
-During lecture periods, you will work through problems, which will help you with homework, quizzes, and exams.
-I call on students regularly.
+In addition, I ask that you don't leave the classroom during the lecture period unless you absolutely have to.
+Walking in and out of the classroom is unprofessional and distracting for me and your peers.
+During class periods, you will work through problems, which will help you with homework, quizzes, and exams.
+In addition, I call on students regularly to help you stay engaged with the material.
 No alcohol or tobacco are permitted in class.
-Any unprofessional or disrespectful behavior will be rewarded with a zero for that week's homework grade.
+Any unprofessional or disrespectful behavior will be rewarded with a zero for the the last homework assignment turned in.